 Unfortunately, this behavior is often the same when your dog encounters feces, urine markings, or garbage.
 It’s easy to forget that, no matter how much we love them, dogs can be pretty gross sometimes, and they can get into some nasty stuff behind our backs.
 If your dog is an intact male, they may be inclined to do a fair amount of marking themselves, which might lead to them marking indoors.
 This can result in a pretty prominent foul odor that will be hard to miss on your Goldendoodle.

-Luckily, what all these fun activities that your dog might partake in have in common is that they are usually pretty identifiable.
+Luckily, all these fun activities that your dog might partake in have in common is that they are usually pretty identifiable.
 If your Goldendoodle comes in from the outdoors smelling like rotten food, a dead animal, urine, or dog poop, you can pretty easily bet that they got into something, and a bath is needed.

 Note that eating animal bones and garbage can be hazardous for your pet, and you should see your vet right away if you notice them feeling ill or having digestive issues/problems passing stool.

 Another pungent, unmistakable smell your pup can acquire from the outdoors is that of a skunk.
 Dogs are particularly hapless when it comes to this formidable creature; they will chase it just like any rodent or rabbit and leave you cleaning up the mess.
-If your Goldendoodle is skunked, your house will be filled up with an overwhelming musk, and you will know it’s time to start looking up remedies.
+If your Goldendoodle is smelly from being skunked, your house will be filled up with an overwhelming musk, and you will know it’s time to start looking up remedies.

 Does My Goldendoodle Smell Bad Because There Is Something Wrong?